How Do I Find a Neurofeedback Provider Near Me?

 To get an idea of what you should be receiving from your provider, it’s important to have a grasp on what neurofeedback is.

-Neurofeedback, also known as EEG biofeedback, is a non-drug treatment, and belongs to a group of therapies called biofeedback.
+Neurofeedback, also known as EEG biofeedback belongs to a group of therapies called biofeedback.
 Biofeedback works on the principle that if a person can see their bodily functions in real time, they can learn to control them.

 Biofeedback is applied by measuring physiological changes in real-time and retraining them.
 These include muscle tension, body temperature, heart rate variability (HRV) and blood pressure.
 It is used to treat a variety of conditions including anxiety, migraines, chronic pain, and incontinence.